bmartin5692/bumper/README.md

 # Bumper
-A standalone implementation of the central server used by Ecovacs Deebot cleaning robots to relay data between the robot and client.
+A standalone and self-hosted implementation of the central server used by Ecovacs vacuum robots.

-The current master branch is unstable and based on the work for adding D900 series support to bumper, along with other code changes.
-Additional testing is needed with bots that use the XMPP protocols to ensure compatibility, so at this time it can only be guaranteed for 900-series bots (900/901/907).
+**Note:** The current master branch is unstable.

-Bumper needs users of models that use XMPP (M81 Pro, N79S, Ozmo) to assist with development efforts and testing in order to ensure compatability as bumper moves forward.
+Bumper needs users to assist with development efforts and testing in order to ensure compatability as bumper moves forward!
+If you've tested Bumper with your bot, please open an issue with details on success or issues.

-The original bumper code base has been branched off as [v0.1.0](https://github.com/bmartin5692/bumper/tree/v0.1.0 ) and will remain in the original state, this will work for XMPP bots (M81 Pro, and others).
+The original bumper code base has been branched off as [v0.1.0](https://github.com/bmartin5692/bumper/tree/v0.1.0 ) and will remain in the original state, this will work for XMPP bots (M81 Pro, N79S, and others), but not bots that utilize MQTT (D900, D600, and others).

 *Please note: this software is experimental and not ready for production use.
 Use at your own risk.*

 ## Compatibility
 As work to reverse the protocols and provide a self-hosted central server is still in progress, Bumper has had limited testing.
 There are a number of EcoVacs models and varying protocols that it hasn't been tested against.
 So far two different protocols have been seen, **XMPP** and **MQTT**.
-Bumper should be compatible with most wifi-enabled robots that use the Ecovacs Android app, but has only been reported to work on the below:
+Bumper should be compatible with most wifi-enabled robots that use either the Ecovacs Android/iOS app or the Ecovacs Home Android/iOS app, but has only been reported to work on the below:

 | Model | Protocol Used | Bumper Version |
 |--|--|--|